Grain-Free Dog Food (Raw vs Dry)

 2) Relief From Allergies

 Common food allergy symptoms include chronic diarrhea or gas, excessive paw-licking, itchiness, inflamed skin, bald spots, and chronic ear infections.
 As a dog owner, you know how aggravating allergies can be to pinpoint—after all, it’s not like they can tell you what’s wrong.
 Grains, particularly wheat, can be a common allergen for dogs.
-Raw Grain Free Can Food Provide Extra Allergy Relief – As we stated earlier, allergies can be difficult to pinpoint.
+As we stated earlier, allergies can be difficult to pinpoint.
 While grains are a common cause, so are artificial substitutes.
 Unlike natural, unprocessed raw food, can be found in dry food.
 To make matters even more complicated, dogs can also be allergic to some animal proteins.
 A single-animal protein source is best so that you can pinpoint the source.

 3) Feeling Fuller

 You may think your dog is just trying to sneak a treat when he looks up at you with those big “I’m still hungry” eyes just moments after eating, however there could be some method to your furry friend’s madness.
 It all goes back to digestion—since a dog’s body utilizes it better, grain free food simply fills their bellies better.
 They are getting all the nutrients they need and don’t come back for more.
 “Grains are actually an appetite stimulant,” says Dr. Margolin.
 “My clients are amazed when they switch to no-grain because their dogs’ hunger decreases.
 Think of it like pasta for humans, you eat a little and then you’re hungry a minute later for more.”
-How Raw Food Gratifies Your Dog’s Hunger Better Than Grain Free Kibble – Raw food takes this concept one step further, because it’s highly digestible with no fillers found in most dry food.
+Raw food takes this concept one step further, because it’s highly digestible with no fillers found in most dry food.

 4) Healthier Coat

-Switching to a grain free diet can also help with dry, brittle fur.
-Grain Free Raw Food Provides Even Healthier Fur – Additional essential fatty acids omega-6 and omega-3 in raw food, your dog will enjoy an even healthier and shinier coat — with less shedding.
-The high-water content in raw food also provides much-needed hydration, unlike with dry food, and contributes to a glossy coat.
+Switching to a grain-free diet can also help with dry, brittle fur.
+With additional essential fatty acids omega-6 and omega-3 in raw food, your dog will enjoy an even healthier and shinier coat — with less shedding.
+The high-water content in raw food also provides much needed hydration, unlike with dry food, and contributes to a glossy coat.

 5) Boosted Energy and Reduced Weight

 It just makes sense: Because your dog is utilizing more energy from protein instead of grains, in a highly digestible form, the result is a more energized and slimmer physique—so if your dog is prone toward obesity, which is becoming a more common problem these days, a raw, grain-free diet could help lower those numbers on the scale.
-Provide Even More Energy With Raw – As previously mentioned, just because it’s grain-free doesn’t mean it’s carbohydrate-free.
+As previously mentioned, just because it’s grain-free doesn’t mean it’s carbohydrate-free.
 Some dry grain-free food contains carbs that can add to a dog’s waistline.
 Not so with raw food.
 “Raw food actually takes calories to digest and is amazing for overweight dogs,” says Dr. Margolin.

 It’s important to remember that just because a dog food is grain-free doesn’t mean it’s healthy.
 You also need to keep in mind that it needs to be complete and balanced.
 Going back to our ancestral diet discussion, you want to make sure the first ingredients on the label are high-quality animal fat protein—chicken, lamb, fish, beef.
 If possible, the rest of the ingredients should be organic, free of starches, artificial dyes and additives, and includes essential vitamins.
 When in doubt about a particular brand, research different brands’ recall histories to ensure you are feeding a product you trust.